MauriLoi/ATM-Python-Project/README.md

 ## Features

-*  User Authentication: Users can log in using their account number and PIN.
+*  User Authentication: Users can log in using their PIN.
 *  Balance Inquiry: Check account balance before performing transactions.
 *  Withdrawal: Withdraw cash from the account.
 *  Deposit: Deposit cash into the account.